 Will this actually help and will I ever get better?
 Yes, many people get better even when all doors seem closed because other interventions have not worked.
 How much better depends on the length of time you've had your issue, how old you are physiologically, and how willing your are to participate in your own healing.
 The people who get better faster from serious conditions are very active participants in the sessions, asking questions, doing self healing in between, making lifestyle changes like I suggest in my blog, and creating a healthcare team to get better.

 What's the difference between regular deep tissue massage and orthopedic or structural bodywork?
 Structural and orthopedic bodywork require much more training, which includes advanced assessment skills and a wide range of techniques to resolve challenging cases.
 This level of training and experience means you will likely receive more benefit from one session than from many regular deep tissue massages where the therapist may treat without assessment or specific techniques to address your condition, maybe not even in the correct problem areas.
-While it costs slightly more, you will need fewer sessions and we will find the root of your problems.
+Most people are happy to realize that they will need fewer sessions when we find the root of your problems.
 It can be dangerous for someone untrained in injury massage to address injuries, potentially causing more harm than good.

 What's the difference between orthopedic and structural bodywork?
 Orthopedic bodywork focuses on areas of complaint or specific injuries.
 Structural integration focuses on overall posture.
 There is a lot of overlap.
 It's more about your goals.